 If you have paid off your debt after completing a credit card debt consolidation program, congratulations!
 Paying off debt isn’t easy, but you did it!
 Now what?
 It’s more important than ever to stay on track financially.
 You don’t want to go down the same road again.
-We have some tips on how you can live your best (and most financially responsible) life after debt consolidation!
+American Consumer Credit Counseling has some tips on how you can live your best (and most financially responsible) life after debt consolidation!

 Stick to a Budget

 The cornerstone of your financial well-being is your budget.
-Sticking to your budget will ensure you don’t spend more than you make over the course of each month.
+Sticking to your budget is one of the most crucial pieces of credit counseling tips we can give.
+It will ensure you don’t spend more than you make over the course of each month.
 As you already know from your experience dealing with debt, spending more than you make is a recipe for financial disaster.
 When you stick to a budget, you won’t need to rely to credit cards to pay for regular expenses like groceries or utilities because all of those expenses will be accounted for.
 (Of course, you can use a credit card to pay for them as long as you pay it off right away!
 This can help you build credit!)

 If you’re not sure how to initially come up with a budget, start by tracking your expenses for a set period of time.
 Figure out how much you spend on food, gas, clothes, etc. every month.
 Determine a realistic amount of money to allocate to every category of expenses.

 Practice Good Credit Habits